While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 This Asus is a remarkable laptop.
 Plus, when you consider the price, it includes some great specifications.
 It also looks stylish too, and is much lighter and thinner than previous laptops.

 It has a brushed metal casing which is a shiny, glittery gray color, featuring the Asus logo in the center.
 The shape is like a MacBook Air as it is thicker at the hinges and becomes narrower to the opening end.

 One of the biggest benefits of this laptop is the price.
 Plus, what is included in this price is awesome.

 It’s very lightweight and easy to carry around, at only 3.7 pounds.
-It has integrated Intel UHD 620 graphics that enable it to perform some decent graphics-based tasks.
+It has the integrated Intel UHD 620 graphics that enable it to perform some decent graphic based tasks.
 Plus, you have the latest 8th gen processor, allowing you to see some great performance from the laptop.

 Stack all that with its brilliant battery life and you have the reason this is our choice as the overall best Asus laptop

 It handles multitasking well with the hard disk drive (HDD).
 Had they included a solid state drive (SSD) instead it would have been much better.
 The efficiency would have been far superior and the speed of data transfer improved.

 This wouldn’t be an ideal laptop for gamers as there is no additional GPU.
 While the integrated coprocessor is good, it won’t meet the expectations of a true gamer.
 Having said that, it can handle mediocre level games well.